HA-ir/HA-ir/README.md

   # Hossein Amiri

   Systems and backend engineer focused on secure infrastructure, applied cryptography, and network internals.
-I build low-level tools in Rust, scalable backend services in Python and Go, and sandboxed operational platforms.
+I build low-level tools in Rust, scalable backend services in Python, and sandboxed operational platforms.

   ---